When Declaring Bankruptcy – Can I travel overseas?

 How Can I Make Sure That You Will Be Successful in Making Me Bankrupt?

-At Bankruptcy Experts we will always make sure that you qualify for Bankruptcy before we go ahead with assisting you in your application.
-There are some situations where you will not be able to apply, and these are fairly straightforward, for instance if you have a foreign, not Australian debt.
+At Bankruptcy Tennant Creek we will always make sure that you qualify for Bankruptcy before we proceed with assisting you in your application.
+There are some situations where you will not be able to apply, and these are relatively straightforward, for instance if you have a foreign, not Australian debt.

-In most cases though, you will qualify for bankruptcy and by calling 1300 795 575 we can start the process together.
+In many cases however, you will qualify for bankruptcy and by calling 1300 795 575 we can start the process together.

 17. What If I’m Not Completely Sure Who I Owe Money To?